icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [The NoSQL Ecosystem](https://www.aosabook.org/en/nosql.html) - A chapter written by Adam Marcus from "The Architecture of Open Source Applications" book, this chapter is geared more towards systems architects needing to learn more in-depth understanding of how these systems are built.
 - [What is NoSQL - Amazon AWS](https://aws.amazon.com/nosql/) - Great high-level overview of NoSQL databases and how they compare to SQL database technologies and terminologies.
 Serves as landing page for Amazon's AWS services for NoSQL options of key-value (Amazon DynamoDB), document (Amazon DocumentDB), graph (Amazon Neptune), in-memory (Amazon ElastiCache), and search-engine (Amazon Elasticsearch) database.
 - [SQL vs. NoSQL Databases: What's the Difference (2019) - Upwork](https://www.upwork.com/resources/sql-vs-nosql-databases-whats-the-difference) - Explanation comparing SQL and NoSQL databases, along with giving some advice on what database solution is right for your use case.
+- [NoSQL Database Tutorial – Full Course for Beginners (2:54:52)](https://www.youtube.com/watch?v=xh4gy1lbL2k) - Ania Kubow reviews the four types of NoSQL databases and provides two hands-on projects to experiment with what was reviewed.

 ## Data Structures and Modeling